qubd/mini_ecdsa/README.md

 Inf
 ```

-ECDSA is a digital signature scheme which uses elliptic curves.
-One of its best known uses is in Bitcoin, where spending money amounts to generating a valid ECDSA signature.
-Any user able to forge ECDSA signatures would become an instant billionaire.
+ECDSA is a digital signature scheme that uses elliptic curves.
+One of its best known uses is in the Bitcoin protocol, where spending money amounts to generating a valid ECDSA signature.
+Any user able to forge ECDSA signatures would become an instant billionaire!

 To use ECDSA, we need to publicly agree on a curve over a prime characteristic field (any finite field can be used, but this module only works with prime characteristic fields) along with a distinguished point that generates a subgroup of order n, where n is required to be prime.
-Why prime order?
-As part of signing process, we'll need to find a multiplicative inverse mod n, and the primality requirement guarantees that will work.
+Why the prime order requirement?
+As part of the signing process, we'll need to find a multiplicative inverse mod n, and the primality requirement guarantees this will work.

 *Toy Example*: Consider P = (1341,854) on the curve y^2 = x^3 + x + 1 over the field with 2833 elements.